On my hike down memory lane, I stumbled across this gem………

 I had set fire to the throw on the settee and Brent could see the flames building.
 He was trying to warn me, but, well, as I said, my cerebral messenger was vacationing at this point.

 Since that night I have stopped smoking… but still enjoy Delgado and face-timing Brent.
-And still thank God for His care.
+And always thank God for His care.